am-eskandari/comp2216-user-guide-project/docs/using-formulas.md

 `=FUNCTION_NAME(arguments)`

 - Formulas always begin with an equal sign (`=`).
-- `FUNCTION_NAME` represents the name of the Excel function you want to use.
+- `FUNCTION_NAME` represents the name of the Excel function.
 - `arguments` are the inputs or values required by the function, separated by commas.

 For example, the formula `=SUM(6,8)` adds up the values `6` and `8`.